Halsu/halsu-plugins-for-streaming/README.md

 | Version 0.2.0 |

-A professional alpha channel utility for refining mattes directly in OBS.
-Features high-quality alpha expansion, blurs, and separable median filters to clean up noisy edges or fill holes in keys.
+An alpha channel utility for refining mattes directly in OBS.
+Features alpha expansion, blurs, and separable median filters to clean up noisy edges or fill holes in keys.
+Multiple instances of the filter can be combined to create advanced effects, for example, first expanding and then shrinking the alpha by the same amount can fill small holes in the foreground (and the opposite can be used to clean up noise from transparent areas).

 <img src="docs/images/AlphaTools1.png" alt="Halsu AlphaTools" width="100%">